Spanish Rental Property Taxes in 2026: Guide for Non-EU Buyers

 With Spain’s growing appeal as a hub for international property investment, understanding rental income taxes and deductions is essential for calculating true returns.
 A landmark court ruling in July 2025 has levelled the playing field for US and other non-EU investors, strengthening the case for Marbella and Spain as prime destinations for property investment.

 As any sophisticated investor knows, property acquisition is only one part of the equation.
-The tax regime governing ownership, rental income, and eventual divestment plays a decisive role in determining net performance.
-For many years, non-EU owners faced a materially higher tax burden than their European counterparts – an imbalance that is shifting.
+The tax regime governing ownership, rental income and eventual divestment plays a decisive role in determining net performance.
+For many years, non-EU owners faced a materially higher tax burden than their European counterparts, an imbalance that is now beginning to shift.

 Spain’s Evolving Property Tax Landscape

 For years, non-EU property owners renting out homes in Spain faced higher taxes and fewer rights than their EU counterparts.
-That changed in July 2025, when Spain’s National Court issued a landmark ruling confirming that non-EU residents – including British, American, and other international investors – are entitled to deduct rental expenses.
-This judgment introduces long-overdue parity in rental income taxation and has direct implications for yield optimisation and long-term strategy.
+That changed in July 2025, when Spain’s National Court, the Audiencia Nacional, issued a landmark ruling confirming that non-EU residents, including British, American and other international investors, may deduct legitimate rental expenses when calculating Spanish rental income tax.

-This decision reshapes the landscape for Marbella property investors, offering significant tax savings, potential refunds, and renewed confidence in the Spanish rental market.
-Below, we explain what this means for non-EU landlords, the deductions you can now claim, and how tax rates apply in 2025.
+This decision reshapes the landscape for Marbella property investment, offering significant tax savings, potential refunds via Modelo 210 and renewed confidence in the Spanish rental market.
+Below, we explain what this means for non-EU landlords, the deductions available and how Spanish rental income tax applies in 2026.

 La Quinta Golf Course, Benahavís